Allan Wells

-He was a multiple medallist for his native Scotland at the Commonwealth Games, winning two golds at the 1978 Commonwealth Games and completing a 100 metres/200 metres sprint double at the 1982 Commonwealth Games.
-Wells also recorded the fastest British 100/200 times in 1978, 1979, 1980, 1981, 1982, 1983 and 100 m in 1984.
+Wells was a multiple medallist for Scotland at the Commonwealth Games, winning two golds at the 1978 Commonwealth Games and completing a 100 metres/200 metres sprint double at the 1982 Commonwealth Games.
+He also recorded the fastest British 100/200 times from 1978–1983 and the fastest 100 m in 1984.

-Wells remains the last white male athlete without African ancestry to win the 100 metres at the Olympics.

 Biography

 Early years and long jump

 Born in Edinburgh, Wells was educated at Fernieside Primary School and then Liberton High School.
 He left school at age 15 to begin an engineering apprenticeship.
-Wells was initially a triple jumper and long jumper and crowned Scottish indoor long jump champion in 1974.
+He was initially a triple jumper and long jumper, and was the Scottish indoor long jump champion in 1974.

 Commonwealth and European sprint titles

 He began concentrating on sprint events in 1976.
-In 1977 he won the AAA's Indoor 60 metres title, and won his first of seven outdoor Scottish sprint titles.
+In 1977 he won the Amateur Athletic Association (AAA) Indoor 60 metres title, and won his first of seven outdoor Scottish sprint titles.

-In the 1978 season his times and victories continued to improve, he clocked a new British record at Gateshead 10.29, beating Don Quarrie and James Sanford, he also won the UK 100/200 Championships.
+In the 1978 season, his times and victories continued to improve.
+He set a new British record at Gateshead 10.29, beating Don Quarrie and James Sanford, and also won the UK 100/200 Championships.

 At the Commonwealth Games in Edmonton, Alberta, Canada, he won the gold medal in the 200 m and silver in the 100 m.
-He also won the 4 × 100 m running the first leg with Drew McMaster, David Jenkins and Cameron Sharp running the other three legs.
+He also won the 4 × 100 m running the second leg with Drew McMaster, David Jenkins and Cameron Sharp running the other three legs.

-This success continued in 1979, when he won the European Cup 200 metres in Turin, Italy, beating the new World record holder Pietro Mennea on his home ground; he also finished 3rd in the 100 metres.
+This success continued in 1979, when he won the European Cup 200 metres in Turin, Italy, beating the new world record holder Pietro Mennea on his home ground; he also finished 3rd in the 100 metres.

-Wells also beat Houston Mcteer in the 100m at Gateshead.